 - Making multiple, unsuccessful attempts to cut back or quit drinking

-- Constantly looking for reasons to drink – a good day at work, bad day at work, child’s birthday, etc.
+- Constantly looking for reasons to drink – a good day at work, a bad day at work, a child’s birthday, etc.

 - Drinking to ease loneliness

 - Using alcohol to cope with stress or frustration